wader/ydls/README.md

 `ydls-get`.
 Make sure you have ffmpeg, youtube-dl, rtmpdump and mplayer installed and in path.

-Copy and edit [formats.json](formats.json) to match your ffmpeg builds supported formats and codecs.
+Copy and edit [ydls.json](ydls.json) to match your ffmpeg builds supported formats and codecs.

-Start with `ydls-server -formats /path/to/formats.json` and it default will listen on port 8080.
+Start with `ydls-server -config /path/to/ydls.json` and it default will listen on port 8080.

 ## Endpoints